 Mr. Incredible saves a suicidal man, who promptly sues him for the injuries he caused.
 He stops a runaway train, and is sued for damages.
 Holding superheroes responsible for the collateral damage they inadvertantly cause is the reason they disappear.
-(This one is Hollywood Law though, in real life, Good Samaritan Laws exist that specifically prevent such suits.)
+(This one is Hollywood Law though, as in real life, Good Samaritan Laws exist that specifically prevent such suits.)

 Syndrome trying to be a superhero when in reality he's merely a shady inventor who specializes in constructing fancy gadgets.
 It goes horribly wrong because while he does know how to use the weapons he has, his nerves get the better of him the moment something doesn't go according to plan, namely his robot "opponent" recognizes him as a genuine threat and takes out the failsafe shutdown.

 Merida abuses a loophole so that she can get out of an arranged marriage.
 Not only does this cause a massive argument with Queen Elinor (leading to Merida's bow getting burnt and her running away), the humiliation of sons of the various clan lords royally pisses the clan lords off, and almost causes a war.
 In short, the Loophole Abuse made everything worse.